What politicians and tendering have in common

 Most of us would agree that politicians have been known to stretch the truth from time to time.
 Campaign promises are made and sometimes not kept, or they’re watered down to a less impactful version of their initial intention.
 Allegations are sometimes announced, only to be revealed as inaccurate or exaggerated at a later time.
 While we all understand it’s not a perfect world, a leader’s or party’s track record is one factor we can turn to when trying to make a rational voting decision.

-And it’s just the same in bidding.
+And it’s just the same in tendering.
 Credibility is king and talk is … just talk.
 When bidding, don’t just tell them why you’re better – show why you’re better.
 What track record have you created?
 What results have you achieved for your clients?
 Have you won awards?
 Will your clients vouch for you via a testimonial or case study?

 Not everything goes according to plan